arXiv/arxiv-docs/help/policies/code_of_conduct.md

 Policies related to arXiv staff:

-- All policies of Cornell University, including the Cornell Code of Conduct http://www.dfa.cornell.edu/policy/policies/campus-code-conduct
+- All of the above, plus all policies of Cornell University, including the Cornell Code of Conduct http://www.dfa.cornell.edu/policy/policies/campus-code-conduct

 Policies related to advisory boards and groups:

-- Each advisory board and team is recommended to develop their own response plan to the arXiv Code of Conduct.
+- Each advisory board and team is recommended to develop their own response plan detailing how they will implement the arXiv Code of Conduct.